 - A two part V-log (10-19-12) from Noah Antwiler discusses jump scares.
 Early into the first video, a random assortment of screamer faces appears, complete with loud shriek, in order to prove a point.
 It appears again at the very end of the video for absolutely no reason.
 The second part is more straightforward, though.

-- Viacom BND of doom starts out with a video of the infamous Viacom "V of Doom" logo.
-Suddenly it shatters to show the VID mask flying at you with its eyes wide open and its tongue sticking out with a piercing roar and the same Scare Chord from VID mask right after it.
+- Viacom BND of Doom starts out with a video of the infamous Viacom "V of Doom" logo.
+Suddenly it shatters to show the angry-looking VID mask flying at you with its eyes wide open and its tongue sticking out with a piercing roar and the same Scare Chord from VID logo right after it.

 - VID TV Logo in G-MAJOR Viewer Discretion Is Advised starts out with VID mask in G-Major, then the aforementioned VID mask appears with scream.
 It also appears at the end with a text bubble "Pleasant Dreams!".

 - "Come with me" has poems early but after the Kikia face pops up, various Body Horror images pop up, followed up by a demon face with man screaming.
 Then, as an apologize, a Rickroll ends it.
 Try it at your own risk.